 Students are required to complete a work placement of at least 50 hours in order to achieve this qualification.

 This is a TQUK Level 3 qualification which enables learners to progress on to the QCF in Supporting Teaching and Learning in Schools.
 It will also provide a progression route into employment.

-This programme is assessed through a series of Tutor Marked assignments alongside practical work which is assessed in the workplace.
+This programme is assessed through a series of Tutor Marked assignments along with practical work which is examined in the workplace.

-A written assignment is required for each unit, this is assessed by your tutor.
+A written assignment is needed for each unit, this is assessed by your tutor.
 Completed assignments provide evidence towards the required learning outcome for each unit and contributes to your course portfolio.

-You will also be required to complete practical activities for some units.
+You will also be required to complete practical activities for some of the units.
 This is assessed in the workplace and is evidenced through witness testimonies, signed by your supervisor at your placement.
-A minimum of 50 hours is required to complete the practical tasks, this can be split over the duration of the course.
+At least 50 hours is required to complete the practical tasks, this can be split over the duration of the course.